 With a name like Pokercode, your first visit to the website and entering your username and password feels like opening a vault.
 A vault that has tremendous value in it provided by none other than German ´prince of the high rollers´ Fedor Holz and high stakes crusher Matthias Eibinger.
 Holz and Eibinger did their very best to produce top-notch content, which formed the core of the Pokercode.
 Expanding beyond the core offering, Simon Rønnow has also been brought in to add his knowledge on specific topics like squeezing and facing 3-bets.
 The initial course is shot in an amazing studio with Holz walking you through every little piece of information they give you.
 It feels as if Holz is your personal coach, letting you in on all the little secrets that made him millions and millions of dollars over the last couple of years.
 But Pokercode is far more than just a course.
 It is an all encompassing community of like-minded poker players looking to improve and become the best player they can.

-Personally, I felt a bit scared starting it all up as I had never done any poker study before this course.
+Personally, I felt a bit scared starting it all up as I had never done any poker study before trying Pokercode.
 This was going to be my first proper go at becoming a better poker player.
-The course started out very welcoming, with Fedor referencing a book outside of poker that helped him get in the proper mindset.
+The lectures started out very welcoming, with Fedor referencing a book outside of poker that helped him get in the proper mindset.
 That one word — MINDSET — is something he talks about a lot in the first couple of videos and that sets the tone for what you will eventually learn during the course.
-Right from the get-go I immediately began to feel some sort of change happening in my head that motivated me to tackle this entire course and become a better player.
+Right from the get-go I immediately began to feel some sort of change happening in my head that motivated me to tackle the beast that is the Pokercode and become a better player.

 Holz is very clear that this course is based on GTO play, but he will also teach you how to adjust your strategy so you can exploit your opponents and their weaknesses.
 He does have separate videos at the end of most sections of the course that illustrate how Fedor himself adjusts and deviates from GTO strategy to exploit his opponents even more.

-Before going any further, let’s break down the Pokercode training course by the numbers:
+Before going any further, let’s break down the Pokercode by the numbers: